nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 slskd and Seeker still use this method for downloading, so we need to ensure we still understand such requests.

+If the peer reports a different file size than we originally requested, then any partial data that we already downloaded before shall need to be erased in order to avoid file corruption.
+Note that old SoulseekQt clients may report a size of 0 for files larger than 2 GB, so in that case we have to rely on the cached file size we received when we initially added the download.

+The file size should accurately reflect data currently present on the disk, rather than any old value remembered from a prior request or taken from a cached listing.
+Any discrepancy causes the transfer to either fail before it finishes or tailing file data will be lost and its middle may be disjointed.

 ### Data Order

   - Send